 In this section of the paper a number of different models of language-in-education for primary schools are suggested.
 They take into account the different language realities in the countries of the South Pacific.
-There will be one model for countries that have one predominant L1 for most of the population, two models for the multilingual countries, and three models for Fiji where the language situation is different from the other SP countries.
+There will be one model for countries that have one predominant L1 for most of its population, two models for the multilingual countries, and three models for Fiji where the language situation is different from the other SP countries.

-The models that are suggested have drawn primarily upon transitional bilingual programme Type II, though they can also be seen as drawing upon a modified form of immersion model.
+The models that are suggested have drawn primarily upon Transitional Bilingual Program Type II, though they can also be seen as drawing upon a modified form of immersion model.
 The important consideration is that the SP context may require a hybrid that draws upon the positive elements of a number of different models of bilingual education that are used around the world.

-Proposed model for SP countries that have one predominant L1
+Proposed Model for SP Countries that have one Predominant L1

-As a preamble, it seems that one of the issues countries with one predominant L1 have to resolve is the extent to which the L1 is to be developed to fulfil as wide a role in the society as possible.
+As a preamble, it seems that one of the issues countries with one predominant L1 has to resolve is the extent to which the L1 is to be developed to fulfil as wide a role in the society as possible.
 Many small island states are unlikely to be able to produce sufficient materials in L1 for higher grade levels.
-Also in a country like the Cook Islands, there is a greater movement of the population to and from New Zealand suggesting that English has to be taught also (as is the case at the
+Also in a country like Cook Islands there is a greater movement of their population to and from New Zealand suggesting English has to be taught also (as is the case at the moment).

-Grade L1 (mother tongue) L2 (English) Pre-school 100% language of instruction Pre-literacy activities Songs and nursery rhymes only Grade 1 Language of instruction Development of literacy Introduction to oral English Songs and nursery rhymes Grade 2 Language of instruction Consolidation of reading and writing Introduction to literacy in English Book-based and oral in- struction Grade 3 Language of instruction L1 as a subject English as a subject Grade 4 Language of instruction for some subjects L1 as a subject 80% used for instruction Language of instruction for some subjects Continue English language as subject 20% used for instruction Grade 5 Language of instruction 50% Language of instruction 50% Grade 6 Language of instruction 40% Language of instruction 60% moment).
 One of the goals of the education systems in the SP countries would be to produce bilingual citizens.
-It can be assumed therefore that SP countries with one predominant L1 will continue to want to teach English or French and the policy question revolves around this issue: how can SP countries structure their language-in-education policy so that the school system produces people comfortable in the use of two (or more) languages, albeit in specified domains?
+It can be assumed therefore that SP countries with one predominant L1 will continue to want to teach English or French and the policy question revolves around this issue: how can SP countries structure their language-ineducation policy so that the school system produces people comfortable in the use of two (or more) languages, albeit in specified domains?